salmanahmed404/async-op/README.md

-## Description
+## Async-op
-RESTful API(s) for asynchronous file upload related operations.
+Async-op is a set of RESTful API(s) for asynchronous file upload related operations.
 It implements start, stop, pause and terminate file upload functionalities.
 It has been containerized using Docker for easy portability.

 ## Technology Stack Used
 - DjangoREST framework (APIs)